Srg-Shv/Sergeley/README.md

 1. **Set Directory to Scan**:

-   - In the application, enter the path to the directory containing your PDFs and DJVUs.
+   - In the application, enter the path to the directory containing your PDFs and DjVu-s.
    - The application will create or load a database specific to that directory.

 2. **Update Database**: